JagadishKumar18/HR-Attrition/README.md

 # HR Empoyee Attrition
-Python Machine Learning Project on HR attrition Solution.
+Python Machine Learning Project on HR Employee attrition Solution.
 In this Project, will help Idetify HR who are likely to leave Organization.